vinee2626/my_Panda/README.md

 # The following questions have been answered in the data exploration part of the project:
 - Which comedy movies are available on Netflix?
 - Which genre was the most viewed by the customers?
+- Which movies are Adult movies?
+And which among the age category, who contributes to the most number of views?
 - Which language movie was preffered the most by the audience?
 - Which movies should be advertised the most?